Photography Now with Ozier Muhammad

 In 1985, Ozier Muhammad shared the Pulitzer Prize in International Reporting with Josh Friedman and Dennis Bell for a series of Newsday reports entitled “Africa, The Desperate Continent.”
 This series about drought and famine and its political consequences also earned Ozier Muhammad the Polk Award in News Photography.
 His last assignment to the continent of Africa was to cover the hospitalization of Mandela and his passing in 2013.

-In “Photography Now with Ozier Muhammad,” Mr. Muhammad will draw from over forty years of experience as a photojournalist to teach a group of twelve to fourteen students of color, of all ages, three different types of photography: documentary photography, street photography and photojournalism.
-During the course of this eight week workshop, students will learn to create compelling images that depict our current society and its evolving culture.
+In “Photography Now with Ozier Muhammad,” Mr. Muhammad will draw from over forty years of experience as a photojournalist to teach a group of twelve to fourteen students of color the secret to creating a compelling image—you simply tell a story.

-The workshop will be held on Wednesday evenings at LMHQ’s Tesla Classroom, 6:30pm - 8:30pm.
+The Photography Now workshop will be held on Wednesday evenings at LMHQ’s Tesla Classroom, 6:30pm - 8:30pm.
 Ozier will teach each student how to shoot with natural light, how to edit a photo and prepare it for exhibition AND MORE.